-Cheltenham has undergone a broadband revolution in the last few years with at least 88% of the town now able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
-But it has also become clear in the last year that thousands of homes in Cheltenham have been left out of this revolution.
-Gaps have been left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.
+Cheltenham has undergone a broadband revolution in the last few years.
+By 2015 at least 88% of the town able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
+But it also become clear at the same time that thousands of homes in Cheltenham were going to be left out of this revolution.
+Gaps were being left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.

 This is particularly serious as Cheltenham had historically poor broadband speeds, some as slow as 0.5 Mbps.
-Martin is lobbying ministers, operators and the county council to get broadband moving for everyone.
+Martin lobbied ministers, operators and the county council to get broadband moving for everyone.

 The origins of the problem in Cheltenham date back to the 1920s when Cheltenham got a central telephone exchange.
 As the town grew, the distance from that exchange initially just meant slightly worse voice call quality.
 Today, internet broadband speeds drop off sharply the further you are from the exchange.
 In outlying areas such as Up Hatherley and Springbank speeds can be as low as 0.5 Megabits per second (Mbps).

 In today's world, that is unacceptable which is why Martin was one of those MPs who campaigned successfully for the government to invest in superfast broadband.
 A basic internet service is no longer a luxury.
 We use it for:

 - Responses to Government and other public consultations

 The coalition government put more than £100 million for England into a subsidised programme to reach those areas that were not commercially viable.
 But by 2015 BT had only reached 88%, new estates and developments across Cheltenham were being left out and the the county council's 'Fastershire' programme wasn't filling the gaps.